By Nate Odenkirk | Staff Writer

 As far as we’re concerned, this farm is now a math problem.

 The emergency math alarm was pulled and officers with McGraw-Hill sped up seconds later in black vans.
 The scene was apparently too much for Kevin, who fainted and had to be airlifted to the local hospital in a McGraw-Hill medical helicopter.
-They took down the important information, and then confiscated everyone’s fruits and officially condemned the farm.
+They took down the important information, and then confiscated everyone’s fruits before condemning the farm.
 “As far as we’re concerned, this farm is now a math problem, solely owned by the McGraw-Hill friendly conglomerate of textbook manufacturers,” said a spokesperson from the agency.
 “No one is to step foot within the perimeter until we figure out exactly how many fruits Suzie, Patricia, and Kevin have now, which could take anywhere from 10 to 12 months.”
 Until then, Suzie—the “patient zero”—Patricia, and Kevin will be kept in a quarantined location in the McGraw-Hill complex and subjected to numerous word problems to jog their memory, and to ensure the math problem doesn’t spread to the general population without a solution.